NossaGTS/weather/README.md

 interval = time in miliseconds (please note, with this API you only get 1000 calls a day for free, so try to be mindful of what you set your interval to.)
 [optional]
-label-font = custom font you would like to use.
+label-font = custom font you would like to use. label-padding = 1 ; add padding around the module label-foreground = ${colors.primary} ; theme label to follow color scheme (must have a section in your polybar config called [colors] with a color named primary else change it to whatever you named your colors)
 ```